• actuallyalys 9 months ago

 However, my understanding is that the reality is quite different.
 That the majority of money creation (70%+) is issued as debt for asset transfers.
 In either case, the idea that capital, in general, is not just a proxy for, but equivalent to “productivity”, means that the system is self-reinforcing; the only outcome is success, and the only fix is more of the same system.
 If I argue that say functional programming is the best way to program, I have to define an external metric in which another paradigm can win.
 Otherwise it’s just blind belief.

-• ToucanLoucan a day ago
+• ToucanLoucan 9 months ago

 > Human labour isn't all that important in a modern economy